© Stu Gibson/Andy Chiza

 Take a look at the insane mechanics behind Shipstern Bluff

-The Southern Hemisphere’s most notorious surfing slab is hosting this year’s Red Bull Cape Fear, so watch this video to get acquainted with how Tasmania's Shipstern Bluff keeps on motoring.
+The Southern Hemisphere’s most notorious surfing slab will host this year’s Red Bull Cape Fear, so watch this video to learn how the wave keeps on motoring.

 Be sure to download the free Red Bull TV app and catch the surf action on all your devices!
 Get the app here.

-Mick Fanning is just one of the surfers who've been invited to take on the challenge.
-“Surfing a wave like Shipstern Bluff gives a sense of satisfaction and relief,” says the three-time world champion. ”But it’s a whole different ball game in an event like Red Bull Cape Fear.
-Last time the event ran, I watched every second.
-I was in awe of the athletes and their performances.
-To test myself against the ocean, but also against my favourite big wave surfers, will be a real honour and I’m going to relish the challenge.”
+Mick Fanning is just one of the competitors who's been invited to take on the challenge.
+“Surfing a wave like Shipstern Bluff gives a sense of satisfaction and relief,” says the three-time world champion.
+“But it’s a whole different ball game in an event like Red Bull Cape Fear.
+To test myself against the ocean, but also against my favourite big wave surfers, will be a real honour.
+I’m going to relish the challenge.”

 The end of the world

 There’s nothing between Shipstern Bluff and Antarctica.
 Look south and you’re looking at 2,000 miles of freezing, open ocean.
 It’s the perfect runway for huge ground swells, rolling in from the south west, pushed up by beefy low pressure systems.
 The first thing they hit is the jagged reef at Devil’s Point.

 The wave is also exposed to Tasmania’s famous ‘Roaring Forties’, wild, gusty westerlies that howl across the Southern Ocean at speeds of up to 24 knots.
 The water temperature hovers somewhere around 12°C (53°F).
 The thing is no joke.

 Climbing the steps